Sphinkie/Radial-V/External Hardware/Carte Sparkfun FM/README.md

 [*SparkFun FM Tuner Basic Breakout - Si4703 (BOB-11083)*](https://www.sparkfun.com/products/11083)

 This breakout for the Silicon Laboratories Si4703 FM tuner chip is a little more stripped down than our FM Tuner Evaluation Board.
  If your project already has an amp and just needs a full-featured FM tuner, this is the board for you.

 Repository Contents
 -------------------

 * **/Firmware** - Example code
 * **/Hardware** - Eagle design files (.brd, .sch)
-* **/Libraries** - Libraries for use with the <PRODUCT NAME>
+* **/Libraries** - Libraries for use with the shield
 * **/Production** - Production panel files (.brd)

 Documentation